gregg-miskelly/MIEngine-wiki/Start-debugging-other-platforms-using-the-MIEngine.md

 ### Launch options XML

-The MIEngine accepts a set of options at startup to tell it what to debug.
+The MIEngine accepts a set of options when we start debugging to tell it what to debug.
 Here is an example:

     <PipeLaunchOptions xmlns="http://schemas.microsoft.com/vstudio/MDDDebuggerOptions/2014"
         PipePath="plink.exe"